 2. Brenda Escalante

 Brenda Escalante is one of the many Filipino humanitarians working for the UNCHR – United Nations High Commissioner for Refugees.
 Currently based in the middle east, she goes wherever and whenever she is called upon to help refugees.
 From Serbia to Bangladesh to South Sudan, Brenda is a veteran in providing critical assistance to one of the worst humanitarian crises of our time.

-Her advocacy as a UN Refugee Agency’s Protection Officer is for the refugee cause — to provide a dignified life for refugee families.
-She states in an interview with the UN that her inspiration comes from the refugees themselves, who possess unwavering resilience, courage, and determination to prevail over extreme hardships.
+Her advocacy as a United Nations Refugee Agency’s Protection Officer is for the refugee cause — to provide a dignified life for refugee families.
+She states in an interview with the United Nations that her inspiration comes from the refugees themselves, who possess unwavering resilience, courage, and determination to prevail over extreme hardships.

 The Mediterranean migration routes to the European Union, based on Human Rights Watch interviews.
 Image by Human Rights Watch.

 In 2015, Brenda was deployed to Serbia to help in the Mediterranean humanitarian crisis.
 The Mediterranean humanitarian crisis is a decades long world problem that remains to be critical.
 It pertains to the deadly Mediterranean voyages by migrants and asylum seekers who are willing to risk their lives to escape their violent, repressive, and warn torn countries such as Syria, Somalia, Nigeria, and Afghanistan.
 Their goal is to reach countries of the European Union in pursuit of better opportunities and generally a more humane way of life.
 However, these voyages are also the cause of thousands of deaths due to human rights violations, piracy, and the dangerous route itself, among others.